 It’s important to know what your passive solar greenhouse’s temperature is at different times of the day..

 This doesn’t actually provide passive heating to your greenhouse but will allow you to monitor any improvements you make to see if they are working.

 I have the remote sensor hanging in my greenhouse where it doesn’t get direct sunlight (that is key otherwise you will get some abnormal readings when the sun is shining on it).
 And the receiver is in my kitchen where I can monitor the temperature easily without having to go outside.

-I especially check it in the early evening to see if temperatures are getting too low.
+I make sure to check it in the early evening to see if temperatures are getting too low.
 Luckily our winters are not cold so we have very few nights where temperatures go below freezing.
 If it will get too cold I can always add an electric heater in the greenhouse to at least keep the temperature above freezing at nighttime.

-The sensor also has a minimum and maximum record temperature feature, so I can look back to see how low the temperature went or how high.
+The greenhouse temperature sensor also has a minimum and maximum record temperature feature, so I can look back to see how low the temperature went or how high.

 Warning: never vent a gas dryer into an enclosed space!